pip-py/pip-py/README.md

 ## Hey 👋

-Hi I'm Joe and I am currently the Lead Data Scientist for Sussex Partnership NHS Foundation Trust.
+Hi I'm Joe and I am currently workin as a Data Scientist for Sciensus.

 Within this github I am working on two open-source projects;